 We are happy to announce this year's DEC and AEC awards!

-Professor Adrian Raine is the recipient of the 2020 Joan McCord Award!
+Professor Brandon Welsh is the recipient of the 2021 Joan McCord Award!

 The Joan McCord Award recognizes distinguished experimental contributions to criminology and criminal justice.
 Award recipients must have conducted significant experimental research that is in the tradition of Joan McCord and has important implications for policy and practice.
 The award can be given to a specific randomized controlled trial or a group of experiments leading to significant policy outcomes.